-Under Taylor’s guidance, his teams have produced a combined total of 257 All-America honors and 17 national champions, including a pair in 2010 and three in 2015.
-In addition to being named the 2015 NEWMAC Coach of the Year, he was named the USTFCCCA New England region Men’s Coach of the Year, the seventh straight year he has won either the men’s or the women’s regional coach of the year.
-Taylor was also selected as the organization’s New England Men’s Outdoor Coach of the Year in 2015.
+Under Taylor’s guidance, his teams have produced a combined total of 332 All-America honors and 18 national champions, including a pair in 2010, three in 2015 and one in 2016.
+In 2017, Taylor was named the New England Women’s Indoor Coach of the Year, the ninth straight year he won either the men’s or women’s regional coach of the year honors.
+In 2015-16, Taylor was named the USTFCCCA New England region Men’s Coach of the Year, both indoor and outdoor.

 Before arriving at MIT, Taylor coached the women’s track club at South Carolina and was the boy’s track coach at both Granby and Mohawk Regional high schools in Massachusetts.